-Some have suggested that P2900 is unsuitable for static analysis and that we must, therefore, pursue extensive changes to the language to achieve some perceived level of safety when using Contracts.
-In this paper, we explore some of those suggestions, suggest better alternatives, and present real-world experience showing that static analysis greatly benefitted by the features provided by [P2900R9] contract assertions.
+Some have suggested that P2900 is unsuitable for static analysis and that we must, therefore, pursue extensive changes to the proposal (if not the language itself) to achieve some perceived level of increased safety when using Contracts.
+In this paper, we explore some of those suggestions, offer some manifestly better alternatives that can be pursued in the future, and present real-world experience showing that static analysis is greatly benefited by the features inherent in [P2900R9] contract assertions.